 ~ Longest upper canines of all cats ~

-Sunda Clouded Leopards belong to the genus Neofelis and the full taxonomy, scientific classification or higher classification of the Sunda Clouded Leopard species (Neofelis diardi) is as follows:
+The Sunda Clouded Leopard (Neofelis diardi) belongs to the genus Neofelis within the subfamily Pantherinae of the Felidae cat family.
+The full taxonomy or scientific classification of the Sunda Clouded Leopard species is:

 Kingdom: Animalia (animals)